 - Backup: You can backup using iCloud by heading over to Settings > [your name] > iCloud > iCloud Backup > Backup Now.
 Alternatively, simply use your computer to back up your iPhone.
 Build a connection between your iPhone and computer using a USB cable, launch Finder (Mac), or iTunes (PC) then click your device and select Back Up.

 - Erase your iPhone.
-Start the Settings app and go to General > Reset > then tap Erase All Content and Settings.
+Start the Settings app and go to General > Transfer or Reset iPhone > then tap Erase All Content and Settings.
 Follow the onscreen prompts.

 - Restore.
 Depending on your backup, you can restore your device from an iCloud backup or from a backup on your computer.
 When you erase your iPhone, you will see a Hello screen, As you setup your iPhone, choose Restore from iCloud Backup or Restore from Mac or PC.
 Then follow the onscreen prompts.